Click Here to Register - (Deer Hunt Registration Open from July 16th at 8:00am to August 21st at 1:00pm)

 For the 2018-2019 hunting season registration:

-For the various deer hunts registration will begin July 16th and close August 21st.
+For the various deer hunts registration will begin July 16th at 8:00 am and closes August 21st at 1:00 pm.

-The youth squirrel hunts at Fred T Stimpson SOA and adult waterfowl hunt at Crow Creek SOA registration will begin September 4th and close October 4th (Crow Creek SOA youth waterfowl hunt registration will be in January 2019).
+The youth squirrel hunts at Fred T Stimpson SOA and adult waterfowl hunt at Crow Creek SOA registration will begin September 4th and close October 4th (Fred T. Stimpson SOA youth waterfowl hunt registration will be in December and Crow Creek SOA youth waterfowl hunt registration will be in January 2019).

 The small game hunts and turkey hunts offered at Cedar Creek, Portland Landing and Uchee Creek SOAs registration will begin December 3rd and close January 3rd, 2019.